shahud1/PyAllEars/README.md

 <strong>Method 2</strong> Online twitter Sentiment Analysis AND Twitter Profile Analyzer SEE ONLINE NOW! http://178.128.40.132/

+VIDEOS: PART A : https://youtu.be/pYV1jdDVlfA  PART B : https://youtu.be/rqMQ-VtBidA

 [ ALL TWITTER KEYS HAVE BEEN REMOVED IN THE ABOVE CODES.
 PLEASE GET YOUR OWN KEYS FROM https://apps.twitter.com AND PLACE IT INSIDE THE CODE FOR IT TO WORK ]

 # Method 1:Text mining and Analysis on twitter